General business terms

 6. RETENTION OF TITLE

-b) The Buyer is entitled to process and sell the reserved Goods in the regular course of business provided that he is not in default.
+b.
+The Buyer is entitled to process and sell Reserved Goods in the regular course of business provided that it is not in default.
 Pledging or assignment as security is not admissible.
-The Buyer hereby assigns to Q CELLS by way of security any and all future claims (including all current account balance claims) resulting from the resale and / or from any other legal basis thereof with respect to the reserved Goods.
-Q CELLS hereby revocable entitles the Buyer to collect the claims assigned to Q CELLS for account of Q CELLS in its own name.
+The Buyer hereby assigns to Qcells by way of security any and all future claims (including all current account balance claims) resulting from the resale and / or from any other legal basis thereof with respect to the Reserved Goods.
+Qcells hereby revocably entitles the Buyer to collect the claims assigned to Qcells for account of Qcells in its own name.

-c) In the event of third-party access to the reserved Goods, the Buyer has to advise the third party of Q CELLS’ property rights and has to notify Q CELLS immediately.
+c.
+In the event of third-party access to the Reserved Goods, the Buyer shall advise the third party of Qcells’ property rights and notify Qcells immediately.
 The Buyer shall bear any costs and damages.

-d) In the event of behavior contrary to the contract on the part of the Buyer, in particular in the event of delayed payment, Q CELLS is entitled to terminate or to withdraw from the contract and to demand the return of the Goods.
-After taking back the Goods, Q CELLS shall be entitled to sell them and the proceeds of such sale shall be set off against the Buyer’s liabilities with deduction of reasonable sales costs.
+d.
+In the event of behaviour contrary to the contract on the part of the Buyer, in particular in the event of delayed payment, Qcells is entitled to terminate or to withdraw from the contract and to demand the return of the Goods.
+After taking back the Goods, Qcells shall be entitled to sell them and the proceeds of such sale shall be set off against the Buyer’s liabilities with deduction of reasonable sales costs.

 7. CONTRACTUAL RIGHT OF LIEN

-a) The warranty shall be valid for a period of two years starting at the date of delivery of the Goods.
-In the event of a defective delivery, Q CELLS shall be obliged, at its own discretion, to either repair the damage or to deliver non-defective Goods.
-In the event that the defective Goods are not repaired or replaced, the Buyer shall be entitled to assert his legal warranty rights (reduction of the purchase price or withdrawal from the contract with regard to the defective Goods).
-The Buyer shall be obliged to return the defective Goods to Q CELLS, unless otherwise expressly instructed by Q CELLS.
-Q CELLS shall bear the necessary costs for such a delivery return shipping, provided that this is stipulated according to applicable mandatory laws.
-The returns become the property of Q CELLS, unless the parties have not agreed different or an applicable mandatory law stipulates different.
-Before returning any of the Goods, the Buyer shall obtain written confirmation from Q CELLS.
+a.
+Warranty shall be valid for a period of two years starting at the date of delivery of the Goods.
+In the event of a defective delivery, Qcells shall be obliged, at its own discretion, to either repair the damage or to deliver non-defective Goods.
+In the event that the defective Goods are not repaired or replaced, the Buyer shall be entitled to assert its legal warranty rights (reduction of the purchase price or withdrawal from the contract with regard to the defective Goods).
+The Buyer is obliged to return the defective Goods to Qcells, unless Qcells has expressly ordered otherwise.
+Qcells shall bear the necessary costs for such return shipment if required by applicable mandatory laws.
+The returned Goods shall become the property of Qcells, provided that the parties have not agreed otherwise or no other provision is prescribed by an applicable mandatory law.
+The Buyer must obtain written confirmation from Qcells before returning the Goods.

-d) Asserting claims for defects presupposes that the Buyer has properly met his obligations in respect to inspection and defect notification pursuant to § 377 of the HGB [German Commercial Code].
+d.
+Asserting claims for defects presupposes that the Buyer has properly met its obligations in respect to inspection and defect notification pursuant to § 377 of the HGB [German Commercial Code].

 9. FURTHER LIABILITY

-c) Any changes on the Goods and any marking which could be regarded as mark of origin of the Buyer or a third party are inadmissible.
+c.
+Any changes to the Goods and any marking which could be regarded as mark of origin of the Buyer or a third party are inadmissible.

 The exemptions and limitations of liability listed in these terms and conditions shall not apply for

-(i) damages arising from injury to life, physical injury or damage to health which are based on a intentional or negligent breach of duty of Q CELLS or an intentional or negligent breach of duty of its legal agents or its vicarious agents,
+i. damages arising from loss of life, physical injury or damage to health which are based on a intentional or negligent breach of duty of Qcells or an intentional or negligent breach of duty of its legal agents or its vicarious agents,

-(ii) any other damages which are based on an intentional or grossly negligent breach of duty of Q CELLS or an intentional or grossly negligent breach of duty of its legal agents or its vicarious agents,
+ii. any other damage which is based on an intentional or grossly negligent breach of duty of Qcells or an intentional or grossly negligent breach of duty of its legal agents or its vicarious agents,

-(iii) damage included in the liability according to the Product Liability Act or in cases for which guarantee has been given.
+iii. cases of liability according to the Product Liability Act or cases in which a guarantee has been given.

 11. RIGHT OF WITHDRAWAL AND TERMINATION